-[x] Yes.
+No. Yes.

 If yes, describe the policy or procedure (including any differences in eligibility at initial eligibility determination vs. redetermination of eligibility):

-For applicants who self-identify as being homeless or who are referred by a service provider, meet the McKinney-Vento definition for homelessness, and are unable to provide the required employment documentation, the employment verification is waived and job search activity is granted a grace period of up to six (6) months to establish eligibility while their child receives child care services.
-Applicants will have until the end of the grace period to establish eligibility by submitting the proof that the applicant meets program eligibility requirements.
-The case will be re-determined using (25hrs /250% FPL) criteria for a twelve (12)-month eligibility period.
-This procedure applies at initial eligibility determination and redetermination of eligibility b.
-Does the Lead Agency discontinue assistance during the minimum 12-month eligibility period due to a parent's non-temporary loss or cessation of eligible activity and offer a minimum 3- month period to allow parents to engage in a job search and to resume participation in an eligible activity?

-[x] No, the state/territory does not discontinue assistance during the 12-month eligibility period due to a parent's non-temporary loss of work or cessation of attendance at a job training or educational program.

-[] Yes, the Lead Agency discontinues assistance during the 12-month eligibility period due to a parent's non-temporary loss of work or cessation of eligible activity and provides a minimum 3-month period of job search.
-If yes:

-i.
-Provide a summary describing the Lead Agency's policies and procedures for discontinuing assistance due to a parent's non-temporary change:

-- ii.
-Describe what specific actions/changes trigger the job-search period after each such loss or cessation: - iii.
-How long is the job-search period (must be at least 3 months)? - iv.
-Provide the citation for this policy or procedure.
+Only for families receiving child care under McKinney Vento, if an applicant is unable to provide the required employment documentation, then employment verification is waived and job search activity is granted for up to 6 months b.
+Does the Lead Agency discontinue assistance during the minimum 12-month eligibility period due to a parent's non-temporary loss or cessation of eligible activity and offer a minimum 3-month period to allow parents to engage in a job search and to resume participation in an eligible activity?
+No, the state/territory does not discontinue assistance during the 12-month eligibility period due to a parent's non-temporary loss of work or cessation of attendance at a job training or educational program.
+Yes, the Lead Agency discontinues assistance during the 12-month eligibility period due to a parent's non-temporary loss of work or cessation of eligible activity and provides a minimum 3-month period of job search.
+If yes: i.
+Provide a summary describing the Lead Agency's policies and procedures for discontinuing assistance due to a parent's non-temporary change: ii.
+Describe what specific actions/changes trigger the job-search period after each such loss or cessation: iii.
+How long is the job-search period (must be at least 3 months)? iv.
+Provide the citation for this policy or procedure. iv.
+Provide the citation for this policy of procedure. c.

-c.
 The Lead Agency may discontinue assistance prior to the next minimum 12-month redetermination in the following limited circumstances.
 Check and describe any circumstances in which the Lead Agency chooses to discontinue assistance prior to the next minimum 12-month redetermination.
-Check all that apply.
+Check all that apply. ☐ i.
+Not applicable. ii.

-[] i.
-Not applicable

-[x] ii.
 Excessive unexplained absences despite multiple attempts by the Lead Agency or designated entity to contact the family and provider, including the prior notification of a possible discontinuation of assistance.

-A. Define the number of unexplained absences identified as excessive:

-A pattern of excessive, unexcused absences is defined as any child who has not been in attendance in a child care setting due to unexplained reasons for more than 10 consecutive days.
-Note: As a result of the COVID-19 public health emergency, DHS/DFD has temporarily suspended the policy.
-(DFDI 20-04-05).
+A. Define the number of unexplained absences identified as excessive: A pattern of excessive, unexcused absences is defined as any child who has not been in attendance in a child care setting due to unexplained reasons for more than iii.
+A change in residency outside of the state, territory, or tribal service area.

+10 consecutive days.
+Note: As a result of the COVID19 public health emergency, DHS/DFD has temporarily suspended the policy.
+(DFDI 200405).